pnchatterji/bosch-one/doc/COINES/COINES for Zephyr User Guide.md

 Click on Build Configuration to generate the necessary build files.

 **TROUBLESHOOTING**: the list of custom boards is taken from the board definitions available in *bosch-one/boards*.
-If you do not see any custom boards, it could be due to the fact that Bosch-One is not properly installed.
-You can try reinstalling Bosch-One.
-Otherwise, a workaround is to directly set the BOARD_ROOT global CMake variable, as explained in the Bosch-One installation guide.
+If you do not see any custom boards, it could be due to the fact that Bosch One is not properly installed.
+You can try reinstalling Bosch One.
+Otherwise, a workaround is to directly set the BOARD_ROOT global CMake variable, as explained in the Bosch One Installation Guide.
 This is the procedure:
 - Click on the *VS Code* Settings Icon at the bottom-Left of the window
 - In the search box, enter *nrf-connect.boardRoots*